adhamsalama/simpleapi/README.md

-# APF
+# SimpleAPI

-APF (Another Python Framework) is a minimalistic, unopinionated web framework for Python, inspired by FastAPI & Flask.
+SimpleAPI is a minimalistic, unopinionated web framework for Python, inspired by FastAPI & Flask.

 This is a hobby project made for educational purposes because I want to try learning writing a web server framework.